sankarvj/relay/README.md

 4. The pipeline flows will always hold the node type called stage.
 100. More about this in the package internal/rule READ.ME

+### What is the base/source?
+When you create an item with in a parent entity then the parent entity item is called as base.
+Even when the workflow creates item it chooses the flow entity as its base entity.
+### Who will populate the base/source while creating the item from the parent item?
+The UI will populate the value of the ref field for the child item with the help of the makeItemProperty function.
+For the explicit relations the server will handle the connection
+### Who will populate the base/source while creating templates?
+The UI will populate the value of the ref field for the child item with the help of the makeItemProperty function.
+The only difference is the value is dynamic. {{baseEntity.id}}
+### How the server handles the explicit connection?
+The base/source of the item passed by the UI during create API will be used to connect explict coneections during the event creat job.

 ---------------xxxxxxxxx---------------xxxxxxxxx---------------xxxxxxxxx---------------xxxxxxxxx---------------
 ### Current shots